ScaleCommerce/puppet-files/README.md

     source: 'puppet:///modules/sc_files/foo.bar'
 ```

-Create a file from template with template variables:
+Create a file from local or any other module's `template` with template variables:

 ```
 sc_files::files: